Client: set a value

 score.set(44, wait=False)

 With the wait=False argument the call to Item.set() will return immediately after the request is successfully delivered to the daemon for handling.
-This is the best option if the client application is not concerned about responding to the completion of this request.
-If the client application does want explicit notification when the request is complete, Item.set() returns a Protocol.Request.Pending instance that enables this usage pattern:
+This is the best option if the client application is not concerned about when or whether the request completes.
+If the client application does want explicit notification when the request is complete, Item.set() returns a protocol.message.Request instance that enables this usage pattern:

 pending = score.set(44, wait=False)